RaJah239/test/README.md

 Needs to edit properly..but for now:

-Crystal Trove is hack that aims to maintain the Gen 2 experience but with QoL, catching all Pokemon infinitely, increased replay value and tougher battles.
+Crystal Trove is hack that aims to be an enhanced Gen 2 experience with Quality of Life features, catching all Pokemon infinitely, increased replay value and tougher battles.
 It is however an ongoing project..

 Project Base: https://github.com/Nayru62/pokecrystal/tree/8.0_Nayrus_Pokedex which was based on the disassembly of Pokémon Crystal.